-New gas meter installation: what you need to know
+New business gas meter installation: what you need to know

-In this guide, our metering expert, Heidi Procter, takes you through the information you'll need to tell us to set up the installation of a new gas meter.
+In this guide, our metering expert, Heidi Procter, takes you through the information you'll need to tell us to set up the installation of a new gas meter for your business.

 - Share this page:

 Do you have the Meter Point Reference Number (MPR/MPRN)?